Home > Short-Term Health Insurance > West Virginia Short-Term Health Insurance

 Is short-term health insurance available for purchase in West Virginia?

 Yes.
-As of 2024, there were at least five insurers offering short-term health insurance in West Virginia.
+As of 2026, at least six insurers were offering short-term health insurance in West Virginia.

 Which short-term plan durations are permitted under West Virginia rules?